-Regional cooperation urged for Detroit
+Regional approach urged to move Detroit forward

 Detroit — The city needs a master plan to guide future development, but also needs to take a regional approach to revitalization, Detroit's Chief Operating Officer Gary Brown said Tuesday.